ethanswcho/ethanswcho.github.io/_posts/2013-12-28-introducing-hyde.md

 title: About Me
 ---
 Welcome to my homepage! <br />
-I am Ethan Cho, a software engineer from Vancouver, BC, Canada. <br />
+I am Ethan Cho, currently A. software engineer @ Ping Identity in Vancouver, Canada. <br />
-I recently graduated from University of British Columbia with Bachelor of Science in Computer Science. <br />
+I have a Bachelor of Science in Computer Science from University of British Columbia. <br />
-I am currently seeking full-time opportunities.

 ### Skills
 * **Programming Languages**: Python, Java, C#, C++, C, JavaScript, TypeScript, Racket ASL, Assembly